edKotinsky/Ultimate-Console/README.md

 and the callback functions.
 Options in fact are the wrapper for references to variables, which provide interface for its changing.
 They have long string names and short one character names - keys.
 Arguments are also wrapper for references, but they have not names.
-Instead this they are stored in a command in certain order.
+Instead of this they are stored in a command in certain order.

 As commands are lists of options and arguments, they must be passed before them.